Rupture of the Achilles tendon – Step 2

 Condition

-Unlimited: Cycling, swimming, running in deep water
+Unlimited: Cycling, swimming, deep-water running

 Stretching